-Mother, educator, and co-founder of Safe and Sound Schools, Michele Gay chose to take action after losing her daughter Josephine Grace on December 14, 2012 in the Sandy Hook School tragedy.
-Since that time, Michele has channeled her work as an advocate, improving safety and security in schools and communities across our country.
+Mother, educator, and co-founder of Safe and Sound Schools, Michele Gay chose to take action after losing her daughter Josephine Grace on December 14, 2012.
+Since that time, Gay has channeled her work as an advocate, improving safety and security in schools and communities across our country.

-With a Bachelor of Science in Elementary Education from Towson State University, Michele earned Master’s degree in Curriculum and Instruction from McDaniel College.
+With a Bachelor of Science in Elementary Education from Towson State University, Gay earned her Master’s degree in Curriculum and Instruction from McDaniel College.
 Prior to the Sandy Hook tragedy, she taught at the elementary level in the Maryland and Virginia public schools.

-Michele’s impassioned position on school safety hinges on every community taking a comprehensive and sustainable approach to safety.
+Gay’s impassioned position on school safety hinges on every community taking a comprehensive and sustainable approach to safety.
 She works diligently to unite stakeholders of all disciplines and perspectives.
-As and educator, mother, and survivor of tragedy, Michele is uniquely positioned to help others prepare for, prevent, respond to, and recover from tragedies of their own.
+An educator by training — and fueled by the heart of a mother and community member — Gay is uniquely positioned to help others prepare for, prevent, respond to, and recover from tragedies of their own.

 Gay remains inspired by Josephine, every day.
 She dedicates herself to honoring Josephine’s memory through this work to ensure that every school, every child, and every community is truly safe and sound.